Skip to main content

 Dr. Kahrhoff practices the full scope of optometry and enjoys seeing patients of all ages.
 He resides in Webster Groves.
 He is currently accepting patients at Webster Groves on Wednesdays and Thursdays, Festus on Mondays, Tuesdays, & Fridays.

-While not seeing patients, he enjoys spending time with his wife and twin daughters.
+While not seeing patients, he enjoys spending time with his wife and children.

 Checklist Of Observable Clues